 Testimonials and supportive quotes do not reflect the views of all organizational, business and individual Friends of the North Cascades Grizzly Bear.
 Testimonials are listed in no particular order.
-Resolutions and letters of support can also be found on our Resources page.
+Supportive resolutions, editorials and letters of support can also be found on our Resources page.
 Want to provide a supportive testimonial?
 Contact us at email@example.com.

 “Kiʔlawnaʔ (grizzly bear) has been an integral and critical part of the Syilx (Okanagan people) culture since time immemorial.
 It’s presence in Syilx Territory is an indicator of the health of the Syilx land and people.
 We will work to build the supportive relationships needed to ensure that kiʔlawnaʔ will remain and thrive in its natural environment”